What Is Proof Of Deposit For A Mortgage?

 Why Do You Need to Show Proof of Deposit?

-The main reason you need to show proof of deposit is so lenders can check that your deposit money is from a LEGAL source.
-This is all about following anti-money laundering laws.
-These rules stop money from crimes being used to buy houses.
+The main reason you need to show proof of deposit is so lenders can check that your deposit money is from a legal source.

-When you show where your deposit came from, lenders make sure they’re not helping any illegal actions🚫.
+When you show where your deposit came from, lenders make sure they’re not helping any illegal actions.

-This keeps you and the bank SAFE.
+This keeps you and the bank safe.
 It makes sure the housing market stays honest and straightforward.

 Plus, knowing where the money comes from helps keep everyone’s financial dealings on board.
 This is why proving your deposit source is a big part of getting a mortgage.